How Cold is Too Cold to Walk your Dog?

 Does a dog need to wear a coat?
 Sometimes.
 Fine hair coat, fine skin dogs like Greyhounds and Whippets wear clothing well, and may prefer a coat including neck warmer for temperatures below 32°F (0°C) when walking, and even below 45°F (7°C) if standing still outdoors.
 Short bursts of high-speed racing in a fenced yard can be coatless.
 If a normally long coated dog has a recent haircut, a coat may be useful in cold weather.

 Different breeds have better tolerance to winter weather.For instance, huge Bullmastiffs shouldn’t be out in very hot or very cold weather.
 Some dogs were designed to hunt and work outdoors.
 A Labrador Retriever has a moderate coat with a significant fat layer under the skin to protect for swimming.
-A Siberian Husky or Alaskan Malamute has a double thick coat and may overheat if extra clothing is added.
+A Husky or Alaskan Malamute has a double thick coat and may overheat if extra clothing is added.
 Competition sledding dogs may wear coats when resting outdoors, but no coat when running.
 Dogs, unlike horses and people, do not get wet from sweating, so are less likely to chill after stopping exercise.
+So if you decide to get Husky, get him a good name instead of a coat! 😉

 In general, dogs that are double coated (they have an undercoat of fur for the winter) are good in the cold and snow for up to 30 minutes.
 Many single coat dogs should wear a sweater or jacket.
 The length of a dog’s coat does not give an indication of how well they can stand the cold.
 Get more information on your dog’s breed from your vet or look up information about the breed on this website.